 In 2008, I was hired as a programmer at Saturna Capital, a local financial investment firm.
 Over the course of 12 years, I maintained then converted their internal customer and asset management functions off of a legacy database platform and onto more reliable, modern infrastructure (TypeScript/NodeJS/MySQL).
 Weaving fast-paced and cutting edge technology into a relatively conservative, highly secure, and heavily regulated environment has been one of my greatest challenges.
 I am happy their customers can now access and manage their investment portfolio online for a variety of account types (401k, Health Savings, Education Savings, etc.), as helping people save for the future and their family was highly rewarding.
 While I departed in July 2020 to pursue personal projects, my programs and architecture will likely run there (mostly) without flaw for years to come.

-Simultaneously, I founded and directed the Cascade Cross Series (now retired), a collection of local cyclocross races running from October to January.
+Simultaneously, I founded and directed the Cascade Cross Series, a collection of local cyclocross races running from October to January.
 Over the course of a decade while working full time, I hosted over 60 races, sometimes two in a month.
 This required managing venue bookings, insurance acquisition, rider registration, equipment rentals and transport, volunteer coordination, course prep and buildout, finish line scoring, course teardown, results calculation and publishing.
 Of course, I also maintained a custom website and results database (a fork of Racing on Rails) with overall season calculations by category for hundreds of participants.
 This was rewarding mainly due to being outdoors on the weekend and seeing many smiling, muddy faces after they experienced a very intense workout with A LOT of community support and camaraderie.
+I passed the series on to a new director in 2018.

-I am currently working in a real estate startup, obtaining my Master’s degree online, climbing mountains by foot, bike and ski, and building trails around my cabin in the woods.
+During the summer of 2021, I am finishing my Master’s degree in Computer Science at UIUC and working on an amazing VR IoT project.
+I am also climbing mountains by foot, bike and ski, and building trails around my cabin in the woods.
 You can read about some of these endeavors below.

 Final Project: Open Charge Map data in NestJS/MongoDB